ahpohl/smartmeter/README.md

 ]
 ```

-The connection to the Mosquitto MQTT broker needs hostname, port and topic arguments set for the connection to be successful.
+The connection to the Mosquitto MQTT broker needs `--host`, `--port` and `--topic` arguments set for the connection to be successful.
 Optionally password authentication is supported.
-Warning: Mosquitto TLS is currently not implemented.
-Hence passwords are sent in clear text.
+Warning: As Mosquitto TLS is currently not implemented, passwords are sent in clear text.

 ### Node-RED